oliveiraleo/DCC075-Seguranca-Final_Work/README.md

 ## License

-This repository is released to the public domain, please check its [license file](./LICENSE)
+This repository is released into the public domain, please check its [license file](./LICENSE)